NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 * `clearCohortFilters`

 Note that all of these operations are applied to the current cohort.
 The current cohort is the cohort that is currently being displayed in the Cohort Management Bar.
-Programmatically current cohort can be accessed via the `selectCurrentCohort` selector.
+The current cohort can be programmatically accessed via the `selectCurrentCohort` selector.
 The current cohort's filters can be accessed via the `selectCurrentCohortFilters` selector.

 ### Updating, Removing, and Clearing filters